Westbank First Nation

-The Westbank First Nation (tqłəníw̓t/tqaʔtkʷɬniwt) is a self-governing First Nations band in the Okanagan region of British Columbia, Canada, and is one of eight bands that comprise the Okanagan Nation Alliance.
+The Westbank First Nation (tqłəníw̓t/tqaʔtkʷɬniwt) is a self-governing First Nations band in the Okanagan region of British Columbia, Canada, and is one of eight bands that comprise the Okanagan Nation Alliance of Syilx people.
 Westbank First Nation (WFN) is governed by one chief (Chief Robert Louie) and four councillors, elected every three years by WFN membership (the current term is 2023-2025).
 As of April 2019, WFN's membership totaled 914 members, and employs more than 200 people.

 Government

 Westbank reserves were once part of the Okanagan Indian Band until they separated and became an independent band in 1963.
 27 years later, in 1990, a framework agreement was entered into which allowed community-based self-government to be negotiated.
-On May 6, 2004, the Westbank First Nation Self-Government Act (Bill C-11) received royal assent and became law.
+On May 6, 2004, the Westbank First Nation Self-Government Act received royal assent and became law.
 WFN self-government officially came into force April 1, 2005.

+Indigenous self-government in Canada is an agreement between an Indigenous community and provincial and federal government.
+It allows the community to make all decisions regarding their people, laws, land, and resources.

 Following the enactment of self-government, WFN members developed the Westbank First Nation constitution, which sets out how the community is governed and how it exercises its jurisdiction.
 Some of the other areas the constitution provides for are democratic and legitimate elections and government; internal financial management; accountability to WFN members; conflict of interest rules; law enactment procedures; land rules and referendum procedures.

 Advisory Council

 In 2005, following the signing of self-government, the WFN Advisory Council was put in place.
-The Advisory Council is a five-member council, elected every three years by WFN residents, that meets regularly to review and make recommendations on issues that directly and significantly affect tax payers such as tax expenditures, proposed laws and proposed amendments to laws.
+The Advisory Council is a five-member council, elected every three years by WFN residents, that meets regularly to review and make recommendations on issues that directly and significantly affect taxpayers such as tax expenditures, proposed laws and proposed amendments to laws.
 Currently there are approximately 11,000 non-WFN member residents living on WFN lands.